RushinShah22/About-Rushin-Shah/README.md

 I'm a passionate software developer with a strong background in web development, cloud technologies, and machine learning.
 I enjoy building scalable, efficient, and innovative solutions that solve real-world problems.
 My journey in tech has been driven by a continuous desire to learn and explore new technologies.

-## 💼 Professional Experience

-I have experience working with a variety of technologies and frameworks, including Node.js, Express, MongoDB, and more.
-I have successfully designed and implemented several full-stack applications, demonstrating strong proficiency in both front-end and back-end development.

 ## 🌱 Currently Learning

 I'm diving deeper into cloud computing and machine learning.
-My current focus is on exploring various AWS services and enhancing my knowledge in data science and AI.
+My current focus is on exploring various Backend Engineering and Machine Learning.

 ## 🔧 Tech Stack

-- **Languages:** JavaScript, Python, SQL
+- **Languages:** JavaScript, C++, Python
 - **Frameworks & Libraries:** Node.js, Express, React, Mongoose
-- **Databases:** MongoDB, PostgreSQL
+- **Databases:** MongoDB
 - **Tools & Platforms:** Git, Docker, AWS, Stripe, Mapbox
 - **Other:** REST APIs, JWT, OAuth

-## 🚀 Projects

-Check out my projects on GitHub, including:

-- **Natours:** A fictional tour booking website demonstrating modern web development practices.
-- **Other Projects:** Explore various other projects showcasing my skills in web development, cloud computing, and machine learning.

 ## 💡 Competitive Programming